MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-custom-app.md

 zone_pivot_groups: event-streams-standard-enhanced
 ---

-# Add a custom endpoint destination to an eventstream
+# Add a custom endpoint or custom app destination to an eventstream

-If you want to connect your own application with an eventstream, you can add a custom endpoint (that is, a custom app in standard capabilities) destination.
-Then you can consume real-time events from the eventstream to your own application with the connection endpoint exposed on the custom endpoint.
-Also, with the Apache Kafka protocol available as an option for custom endpoints, you can consume real-time events by using the Apache Kafka protocol.
+If you want to connect your own application with an eventstream, you can add a custom endpoint or a custom app as a destination.
+Then you can consume real-time events from the eventstream to your own application with the connection endpoint exposed on the custom endpoint or custom app.
+Also, with the Apache Kafka protocol available as an option for custom endpoints or custom apps, you can consume real-time events by using the Apache Kafka protocol.

-This article shows you how to add a custom endpoint destination to an eventstream in Microsoft Fabric event streams.
+This article shows you how to add a custom endpoint destination or a custom app destination to an eventstream in Microsoft Fabric event streams.

 [!INCLUDE [select-view](./includes/select-view.md)]